Birdsville, QLD

 Where is Birdsville?

-Birdsville is a suburb of Queensland, Australia.
+Birdsville is a suburb of Queensland, Australia, in the Diamantina local government area.

 What is the population of Birdsville?